pesla/setup-macos/README.md

 ![iTerm.app using the Darcula theme](/screenshots/iterm-darcula.png?raw=true)

-iTerm 2 runs on Zsh and [OhMyZsh](https://github.com/robbyrussell/oh-my-zsh) instead of Bash.
-[This is where](https://github.com/pesla/dotfiles/blob/master/.zshrc) you'll find my Zsh configuration.
+My iTerm 2 runs on Zsh and [OhMyZsh](https://github.com/robbyrussell/oh-my-zsh) instead of Bash.
 The prompt is configured by a custom Zsh theme and depends on powerline fonts to work well.

 To install:

 1. Clone into `powerline/fonts` and run `install.sh` to install all fonts
 2. Make sure you've [installed OhMyZsh](https://github.com/robbyrussell/oh-my-zsh) (Zsh itself comes preloaded on OS X)
 3. Run `./zsh.sh` to install the theme
-4. Finally, tell Zsh to use the newly installed theme by setting `ZSH_THEME="pesla"` in `.zshrc`
+4. Finally, tell Zsh to use the newly installed theme by setting `ZSH_THEME="Darcula"` in `.zshrc`

 If you changed the default Zsh installation directory, you should manually install the theme.